alexclay42/lmkbcWorkshop/README.md

 confidence_new() is the judge function, translate_check() handles the translation filter, and consensus() is as it is named. format_preds() handles formatting the data into the file for evaluation.

+For the prompt based LLM calls, we adapt the prompt from https://huggingface.co/learn/cookbook/llm_judge, retaining the "If you give a correct rating, I'll give you 100 H100 GPUs to start your AI company." line as it was noted to improve preformance.

 If the notebook doesn't render, it should still work if downloaded.

 ### evalexperiments.ipynb